Wisconsin Drug Addiction Treatment

-The Narconon drug and alcohol rehabilitation program is a long-term residential drug recovery program that helps a person through the process of replacing addiction with a drug-free life.
+The Narconon drug and alcohol rehabilitation program is a residential drug recovery program that helps a person through the process of replacing addiction with a drug-free life.
 Graduates have restored their self-esteem, recovered their personal values, and know how to make drug-free decisions as a result of their life skills courses.
 A thorough, holistic detoxification process helps or even, for some, eliminates cravings.

 Narconon Drug Information Department